 Here we examine mule deer spatiotemporal responses to changes in recreation during a critical time of year in Salida, Colorado.
 Salida sits in the Arkansas River Valley and is an outdoor recreation hub for a variety of outdoor activities including mountain biking, hiking, whitewater rafting, skiing and snowboarding.
 Using telemetry data, hourly measures of human activity, trail and environmental layers, we determine changes in habitat use and activity/movement patterns of mule deer.
 Incorporating both elements of human disturbance and environmental factors we were able to account for and compare associations between these factors.
-In tandem with a camera study investigating factors influencing deer density on this winter range, we investigate mule deer responses to recreation at the individual- and population-level.
-We predict that mule deer will respond with shifts in activity/movement patterns and habitat selection but will not suffer an indirect loss of habitat due to trail activity.
-Furthermore we expect deer density to be lower based on human factors.
+WWe predict that mule deer will respond with shifts in activity/movement patterns and habitat selection but will not suffer an indirect loss of habitat due to trail activity.

 STUDY AREA

 We monitored deer on one study area near Salida, Colorado in the Arkansas River Valley approximately 38° 30´ 8" N and 106° 0´ 41" W. Elevation on the study area ranged from ~2180m – ~2465m.
 Mean annual precipitation is ~ 282mm, mean annual minimum temperature is -1.26° C and mean annual maximum temperature is 15.98° C (Oregon State University PRISM Climate Group 2012).
 Land cover type varied from developed land on the edge of town utilized by deer to agricultural lands, grasslands, to pinyon-juniper forest rising up the foothills.
 The Methodist Mountain trail network is on Bureau of Land Management property south of Salida, Colorado.
 Methodist Mountain is the northern terminus of the Sangre de Cristo range, the study area is characterized by pinyon dominant pinyon-juniper forest with cottonwood (Populus deltoides) growth along major washes and interspersed patches of gambel oak (Quercus gambelii).
 Habitat management has been performed for the purposes of fuel reduction, habitat management, and watershed improvement (Miller et al. 2019).
 This involves thinning of pinyon juniper forest on flat ground accessible to machinery.
-This thinned habitat appears on land cover classification layers as “shrub” habitat as opposed to surrounding “forest” habitat.
+This thinned habitat appears on NLCD land cover classification layers as “shrub” habitat as opposed to surrounding “forest” habitat.
 The managed habitat promotes the growth of shrub species such as golden currant (Ribes aureum), mountain mahogany (Cercocarpus ledifolius), and rabbitbrush (Ericameria spp.).
 Our study area serves as a winter range for a migratory population of mule deer who migrate about 11km southwest to summer range across the San Luis Valley.

 METHODS